More about forecasting in cienciadedatos.net

 💡 Tip

 Feature selection is a powerful tool for improving the performance of machine learning models.
 However, it is computationally expensive and can be time-consuming.
 Since the goal is to find the best subset of features, not the best model, it is not necessary to use the entire data set or a highly complex model.
 Instead, it is recommended to use a small subset of the data and a simple model.
-Once the best subset of features has been identified, the model can then be trained using the entire dataset and a more complex configuration.The weights are used to control the influence that each observation has on the training of the model.
-ForecasterAutoregMultiseries
+Once the best subset of features has been identified, the model can then be trained using the entire dataset and a more complex configuration.Weights in multi-series

 accepts two types of weights: